atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 mistakenly `returned.
 The reason for this rule is also because of Rule 1, and it helps us in the future if we ever want to change our error handling.

-#### Rule 4: Function return types should be `int` and should return an error code.
-If
+#### Rule 4: Function return types should be `int`, if there is an error code

-an error is not possible, then the return type should be `void`.
+If an error is not possible, then the return type should be `void`.
 With the exception of types like `bool` or `size_t` where the error code is not complex.

 Example